maldoinc/wireup/docs/pages/services.md

 * Use `container.register_all_in_module`.
   (See: [Manual Configuration](manual_configuration.md#using-wireup-without-registration-decorators))

+### Singleton or not

+Services, by default will be registered as singletons.
+If your service or [Factory function](factory_functions.md) needs to generate a fresh instance every time it is injected it needs to be registered with the `singleton` parameter set to false.

+!!! tip
+    Use `container.register(singleton=False)` when the service relies on state that may change during execution.
+    Such as an `AuthService` which relies on data from the current request.

 ## Injection

 The container will perform autowiring based on the type hints given.
 No manual configuration is needed to inject